IeiuniumLux/NeuralCandy/README.md

 ![](/images/pHAT_Motor.png)

 ## Flow of control by time ordering
-The sequence diagram below shows the passing of actions to visualize dynamic behaviour in the context of the user interaction with the application.
+The sequence diagram below shows the passing of actions as they unfold by the user interaction with the application.
 ![](/images/sequence_diagram.gif)

 ## Implementation classes